Nationwide Building Society Board Terms of Reference

 8.5 Appointment or removal of the Chief Risk Officer and the Society Secretary.

-9.1 Determining the remuneration policy for the Executive Directors and other Senior Executives subject to the memorandum and rules and any member approval as appropriate.
-The remuneration of Non-Executive Directors shall be a matter for the Society Chair and the Executive Directors of the Board.
+9.1 Determining the remuneration policy for the Executive Directors and other Senior Executives subject to the Memorandum and Rules and any member approval as appropriate.
+The remuneration of Non-Executive Directors shall be a matter for the Society Chairman and the Executive Directors of the Board.

-9.3 Approving the introduction of new incentive plans for Executive Directors, Nationwide Leadership Team members or any other Senior Managers or significant changes to existing plans subject to any member approval as appropriate.
+9.3 Approving the introduction of new incentive plans for Executive Directors, Executive Committee members or any other senior managers or significant changes to existing plans subject to any member approval as appropriate.

 10. Corporate Governance Matters

-10.1 Approval of the division of responsibilities between the Society Chair, the Chief Executive Officer and the Senior Independent Director, which should be in writing.
+10.1 Approval of the division of responsibilities between the Society Chairman, the Chief Executive Officer and the Senior Independent Director, which should be in writing.

-10.3 Approval of additional job information statements for each of the Society Chair, Chief Executive Officer, Senior Independent Director, Board Committee Chairs and for Non-Executive Directors.
+10.3 Approval of Additional Job Information statements for each of the Society Chairman, Chief Executive Officer, Senior Independent Director, Board Committee Chairs and for Non-Executive Directors.